TomFallon9/Password-Generator/README.md

 ## Introduction

-For this assignment we were asked create a browser-based web application that generates a random password based on user-selected criteria.
+For this assignment we were asked to create a browser-based web application that generates a random password based on user-selected criteria.
 The Password-Generator will run in the browser with updated HTML, CSS, and JS files which will allow application to be responsive, ensuring a clean user interface.

 ## Instructions